symfony-tr/symfony-docs-tr/book/service_container.rst

             // ...
         }

-Core Symfony and Third-Party Bundle Services
+Core Symfony and Third-Party Bundle Serviss
 --------------------------------------------

 Since Symfony2 and all third-party bundles configure and retrieve their services